 - Telemarketers may not misrepresent information about products, prizes, investments, etc.

 - Telemarketers must be clear about the total cost of any goods or services offered, plus the terms of the sale.
 If a prize is being promoted, you must be told the odds of winning and that no purchase is necessary to win.

 - Credit repair, advance-fee loans, credit services and other financial services are payable only after they have been performed or delivered.

-Exceptions to the Telemarketing Sales Rule include catalog sales; consumer-initiated calls that are not in response to a solicitation; uncompleted sales; sales of pay-per-call services; calls responding to advertisements that already include all required disclosures; and consumer calls responding to general advertisements.
+Exceptions to the rule include catalog sales; consumer-initiated calls that are not in response to a solicitation; uncompleted sales; sales of pay-per-call services; calls responding to advertisements that already include all required disclosures; and consumer calls responding to general advertisements.

 The Do-Not-Call Registry